 A student who believes the University has not complied with the FERPA or regulations may send a written complaint to the Family Educational Rights and Privacy Act Office, Dept. of Education, 400 Maryland, SW, Washington, DC 20202.

 The following tables detail the units (credit hours) that are used to verify full time, three quarter time, and half time enrollment status for students at Kansas State University.
 Term units can be any combination of undergraduate, graduate, and veterinary medicine units.
-Veterinary Medicine students will always be certified as full time.

 |Status||# of Undergraduate|